 You can even invent words to the music your child is playing and create a new family song!

-Schleich makes realistic and proportional animal models for kids that can be used in open-ended play.
+Schleich makes realistic and proportional animal models for kids used in open-ended play.

 At this age, toddlers begin to associate real-life objects with the illustrations they see in books or magazines.

-Look for opportunities to describe each item, its color, and how it can be used to make art.
+Look for opportunities to describe each item, its color, and its use.

 Develop Fine Motor Skills with Montessori Toys for 1 Year Old Toddlers, 18-24 Months